Welcome — your pilgrimage has brought you here

 • Reflections & Blessings

 Bill Huebsch is a husband, an author, a gardener, an advocate for the poor, and a bit of a monk.
-He did his grad work in pastoral theology at Catholic Theological Union of Chicago, where he was in the Rahner Seminar with Peter Schineller SJ.
-He served on the team with +Ray Lucker at the Diocese of New Ulm for eight years in the 1980s and is the retired president and publisher of Twenty-Third Publications.
-In retirement he served on the adjunct faculty of the IPS at Loyola Chicago where he taught grad level courses in pastoral theology and helped guide their Certificate in Pastoral Ministry in the UK.
+He studied philosophy in college and theology in grad school.
+He worked in the textbook divisions of both Macmillan-McGraw Hill and Harcourt, and he's the retired president and publisher of Twenty-Third Publications in New London, CT.
+In retirement he served on the adjunct faculty of the IPS at Loyola Chicago where he taught grad level courses.

-He is actively involved with Common Hope and serves on their Board of Directors.
+He is deeply engaged with Common Hope and serves on their Board of Directors.
 Common Hope serves the abandoned and poor of Guatemala with education, housing, medical needs, and life-coaching.

 Speaking of God & Daily Christian Prayer